 Please let me know of any stories in your neighborhood that need to be heard " I am here to help put a voice to those who need it.

 Rhonda Moore - Reporter

-RHONDA MOORE is a Dayton native and graduated Cum Laude with a B.A. in Mass Communications from Wright State University.
-Rhonda started her career at ABC 22/FOX45 as an Assignment Editor, then she became a Producer & Reporter.
-Rhonda later moved on to work as a news and sports reporter/anchor in Memphis, Tennessee.
+I'm a Dayton native and graduated Cum Laude with a B.A. in Mass Communications from Wright State University.
+I started my career at Channel 22 working as an assignment editor, producer and reporter.
+I moved to Memphis, Tennessee, working as a news and sports reporter/anchor.

-She's also interviewed a number of entertainers and celebrities: Dave Chappell, Susan Sarandon, Tony Bennett, Billy Ray Cyrus, B.B.
-King, Earl Woods (Tiger's dad), John Travolta, Angela Bassett, Fabio, Bernie Mac, Harry Belafonte and many more.
+I have interviewed many athletes and entertainers, including Michael Jordan, Shaquille O'Neal, Walter Payton, Andre Agassi, legendary Cowboys coach Tom Landry, Cowboys owner Jerry Jones, Cowboys players Emmitt Smith, Michael Irvin, "Too Tall" Jones and Jay Novacek, members of The Big Red Machine, Dave Chappell, Susan Sarandon, Tony Bennett, Billy Ray Cyrus, B.B.
+King, Earl Woods (Tiger's dad), John Travolta, Joaquin Phoenix, Angela Bassett, Fabio, Bernie Mac, Harry Belafonte and many more.

-Rhonda is a member of the Greater Dayton Association of Black Journalists and is very active in the Miami Valley.
-She often serves as the mistress of ceremonies for many events and participates in an annual journalism "boot camp" teaching high school and college students about broadcast journalism.
-Outside of work, Rhonda enjoys playing tennis, golf, jogging, rollerblading, and watching sports (especially football).
-She claims to be the Dallas Cowboys #1 fan.
+I'm a member of the Greater Dayton Association of Black Journalists and very active in the Miami Valley.
+I serve as mistress of ceremonies for many events and participate in an annual journalism "boot camp" teaching high school and college students about broadcast journalism.
+I love playing tennis, golf, jogging, exercising and watching sports, especially football.
+I'm the #1 Dallas Cowboys fan.

-You can catch Rhonda's reports on ABC 22 Good Morning and FOX 45 In the Morning.
+You can catch my reports weekdays on ABC 22 Good Morning and FOX 45 In the Morning.